 Sixth Form students have an array of extra-curricular activities available to them; from representing a JAS sports team to joining or leading a subject society.
 Sixth Form students have the opportunity to inspire their peers by creating and leading clubs or community initiatives.
 Within our ECA programme, students discover themselves and pursue their passions.
-Each Sixth Form student is also expected to make a community contribution, be that supporting ECAs, helping in lessons or visiting the primary section of the school to support younger students with reading or PE.
+Each Sixth Form student is also expected to make a community contribution, be that supporting ECAs, helping in lessons or supporting whole school events such as the Dubai 30x30 fitness scheme.
 Contributing to the wider community of the school enables students to be part of a positive education model which benefits us all.
 Finally, we encourage students to apply for leadership positions within the school to enable them an opportunity to develop their communication, collaboration and team building attributes.
 We encourage our Sixth Form students to be an active and vibrant presence around the school, encouraging a "better is always possible" mindset and a sense of becoming role models for future generations of Jebel Ali students.